 However, instead of denying the truth in the data, I’m going to embrace it.
 Why not dream BIG?!
 It takes the same amount of energy to dream small.
 If we work hard enough, we all deserve to live a middle-class lifestyle no matter where we choose to live.

 It’s going to be fun trying to evolve Financial Samurai into a site with its continued unique voice and a generous number of revenue-generating product offerings.
 For too long, I’ve been treating Financial Samurai like a hobby.
 It’s time to focus more on being an entrepreneur.
 Even if I fail at my new goal, at least I’ll be content knowing I gave it my best shot.

 For those who finished reading this post, cheers for making it to the very end.
 And for those who didn’t read this post or don’t really care, thank you for helping me figure out the ideal solution and giving me this new financial goal to shoot for!

-Update 1/03/2021: It’s been over a year and a half of focusing more on business.
-Overall, I ended up making more money.
-It feels good to have more money to take care of my now two children.
-However, I am NOT happier with more money.
 I spent so much time trying to optimize old posts and work with new sponsors that managing FS started feeling too much like work.
 I’m sure the uncertainty of the pandemic made me less happy too.
-For 2021+, I plan to take things down a notch again.
+For 2022+, I plan to take things down a notch again.
 I’m burned out.